 Between May and August, 2019, I was a fellow at the Thomas Mann House in Los Angeles, USA.

 I hold a PhD in Social Anthropology from the University of Göttingen (summa cum laude) and a Master of Anthropological Research from the University of Manchester.

 I have published the monography Arbeit!
 Wohnen!
 Auseinandersetzungen um EU-Migration (Housing!
 Labour!
 Urban Contestations of EU-Migration) and several articles.

 My book ‚Arbeit!
-Wohnen!‘ has been reviewed in Bayerisches Jahrbuch für Volkskunde (Jens Adam), in suburban (Jenny Künkel) and in Zeitschrift für Volkskunde (Lara Gruhn, paywall) – many thanks to the reviewers!
+Wohnen!‘ has been reviewed in Bayerisches Jahrbuch für Volkskunde (Jens Adam, open access), in suburban (Jenny Künkel) and in Zeitschrift für Volkskunde (Lara Gruhn, paywall) – many thanks to the reviewers!